INDIE CRUSH (INDIE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 INDIE CRUSH Historical Price

-According to the latest data gathered on INDIE CRUSH live price page, the current price of INDIE CRUSH is 0.00005676USD.
-The circulating supply of INDIE CRUSH(INDIE) is 999.93M INDIE , giving it a market capitalization of $56.77K.
+According to the latest data gathered on INDIE CRUSH live price page, the current price of INDIE CRUSH is 0USD.
+The circulating supply of INDIE CRUSH(INDIE) is 999.93M INDIE , giving it a market capitalization of $56.55K.

 In the past month, INDIE CRUSH has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that INDIE could witness further price changes in the near future.